 That’s an important thing you’ll want to take some time deciding.
 Do you like to redecorate?
 Do you like to have themes?
 Then you’ll be able to make your teaching job easier.
 I think it’s important to stick to what works for you.
 And, maybe you’ll be a traveling teacher or a teacher on a cart.
 So many decisions!
 Hopefully, you’re getting some ideas and some direction by reading this post.

-FREE CHECKLIST: You’ll find a free checklist link available at the end of this post.
+FREE CHECKLIST FOR SUBSCRIBERS: You’ll find a free checklist link available at the end of this post.

 The fun begins once you have your classroom decorated and instruments in place.
 I’ll be writing about more organization and set up ideas in another post but I’m hoping this post kicks off your planning and inspires you to be creative and do what makes you happy as the teacher.